+The Federal Interagency Forum on Aging-Related Statistics (Forum) was founded in 1986 to foster collaboration among Federal agencies that produce or use statistical data on the older population.
+This source as well as the US Census borough provide many of statistics provided in this manual.
+What we know for sure is that the senior demographic is growing.
+What we don't know for sure but have anecdotal evidence of is how this market is or is not impacting the ski and ride industry.
+See (Appendix 1.
+Additional Demographic Data) for further statistical analysis and data.
+This section offers a brief overview of numbers and impact.
 The following statistics vetted over the past ten years show interesting but not necessarily concrete information regarding the senior demographic.
 However, used in totality, the statistics show a compilation of age, income, activity levels and trends in participation that can help the instructor, school or mountain resort identify their client base and provide opportunity to add to the learning partnership.